piquelab/tensorQTL/README.md

 ## Notes on FDR strategy

 tensorQTL's cis permutation mode corrects for multiple testing **within each gene** using a beta-approximation to the permutation p-value (`pval_beta`).
-The FDR script applies a **second-pass FDR** across all genes within a condition — this is an additional step and deliberately conservative.
+The FDR script applies a p-val adjustment across all genes within a condition for calling eGenes.

 | Step | What it corrects for |
 |------|----------------------|
 | tensorQTL permutation | Multiple SNPs per gene |
 | `p.adjust(pval_beta, "fdr")` | Multiple genes per condition |

-For exploratory comparisons across conditions, `pval_nominal < 0.001` or FDR < 0.10 are reasonable thresholds; for a final significant eGene list, use FDR < 0.05.
+For exploratory comparisons across conditions, `pval_nominal < 0.001` or FDR < 0.10 are reasonable thresholds.

 ---